How to Make a Real Social Impact Without Spending Money

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

 I believe that’s a saying we can all relate to.
-There’s a number of ways, different from donating money, which might actually create a much bigger social impact.
+There are several ways, different from donating money, which might create a much bigger social impact.
 Investing time and effort into involving people might be one of the best approaches as it means that you are impacting the life of more than one person.
 The person you’ve decided to involve and indirectly the people in that person’s life.

 If you would like to know more about incorporating a social element into your business model and find out different ways of doing so, please don’t hesitate to get in touch.
 As a business consultant specialising in incorporating social impact into businesses and with extensive experience in a variety of industries, I will be happy to help you grow your business but also your social impact.